 - Setting a passing grade may be connected with Activity completion and Restrict access such that a student will not be able to access a follow up activity until they have passed this assignment.

-With blind marking students cannot see the final grade until all of the students' names have been revealed.
+With Anonymous submissions, students cannot see the final grade until all of the students' names have been revealed.
 Rubrics will also be hidden from students' view until the names are revealed.
 To reveal student names after you are finished grading, look under Assignment settings > Reveal student identities.
 Feedback comments will appear whether or not student names are hidden or revealed.
 Note that this level of anonymity might not suit the privacy requirements of your organisation.
 See MDL-35390 for more details.

 - Marking (grading) workflow